International cooperation

 ECDC.
 The European Centre for Disease Prevention and Control.
 ECDC analyses, evaluates and disseminates information on communicable diseases.
 The centre works with European and international institutions.

 EPSO.
-European Partnership for Supervisory Organizations in Health Services and Social Care. is an informal cooperation platform for supervisory organizations in Europe.
+European Partnership for Supervisory Organisations in Health Services and Social Care is an informal cooperation platform for supervisory organisations in Europe.

 HEPA Europe - European network for the promotion of health-enhancing physical activity.